Sign in

 Subscribe to the tag IoT & Sensors and you will receive an as soon as a new item about it is published on our website!

-Types of Capacitive Sensor: Mutual Capacitance
+Types of Capacitive Sensors: Mutual Capacitance

-These applications make use of dedicated chipsets, such as
+These applications employ dedicated chipsets, such as

-Adding capacitive touch to Arduino and Raspberry Pi
+Incorporating Capacitive Touch into Arduino and Raspberry Pi

-For more 10.1 inch touch sensor companyinformation, please contact us.
+For more 10.1 inch touch sensor company information, please contact us.
 We will provide professional answers.

-Do It Yourself: LTspice Code
+DIY: LTspice Code

 Astable circuit @ 70 Hz: